Deep Graph Anomaly Detection: A Survey and New Perspectives

 GmpaAD \cite{ma2023towards} takes a similar clustering-based approach as MITIGATE, but it uses a differential evolutionary algorithm to find the optimal mapping strategy and generate the representative nodes given the selected candidates from a clustering method.
-On the other hand, H2-FDetector \cite{shi2022h2} categorizes the edges into homophily and heterophily connections in the graph, and further designs a new information aggregation strategy ensure that the homophily connections propagate similar information while the heterophily connections propagate different information.
+On the other hand, H2-FDetector \cite{shi2022h2} categorizes the edges into homophily and heterophily connections in the graph, and further designs a new information aggregation strategy to ensure that the homophily connections propagate similar information while the heterophily connections propagate different information.

 In addition to using distance, $\Phi$ can also be specified via meta learning or reinforcement learning.
 BLS \cite{dong2022bi} is the representative method that enhances the FAG mechanism under imbalanced and noisy scenarios by selecting important nodes via a meta-learning gradient of the learning loss.
 AO-GNN \cite{huang2022auc} employs a reinforcement learning method supervised by a surrogate reward based on AUC performance to prune the heterophily edges.
 NGS \cite{qin2022explainable} takes a meta-graph learning approach that devises a differentiable neural architecture to determine a set of optimized message passing structures and then combines multiple searched meta-graphs in FAG.